XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 ### 2.3. `AMMWithdraw` transaction
 This proposal introduces a new change to the `AMMWithdraw` transaction:
-* `AMMWithdraw` returns `tecINBOUND_FROZEN` if the holder is inbound-frozen for either one of the assets in the pool.
+* `AMMWithdraw` returns `tecINBOUND_FROZEN` if the holder is inbound-frozen for either of the assets in the pool.

 ## 3. Invariants